 We strongly recommend against permitting deposit and withdrawal actions to the API key.
 These actions cannot be performed on Cryptowatch and may expose you to unnecessary risk.

 When your permissions are set, give the API keys a functional nickname — like “Cryptowatch”:

 Once everything is set up, click “Generate API key”.

 Bitfinex will generate public and private API keys.
 Copy the topmost “API key” into the “API key” field in the Bitfinex box.
 Then, copy the key labeled “API key secret” into the “API Secret” field.

 Once both keys are input into their respective fields, Cryptowatch will automatically connect to your Bitfinex account.
 If the connection is successful, the box will change color and hide the keys:

 Bitfinex traders can use Cryptowatch’s advanced charts to trade and perform technical analysis as well as track their funds alongside any other exchange accounts on the Portfolio page.
-For a quick overview of these features, scroll down to the Trade on Bitfinex and Bitfinex Portfolio sections.

 Check out these articles to learn more about trading and analysis on the Charts page: